 Rabindranath Tagore wrote his first poem at the age of six and as a young boy studied the classical poetry of Kalidasa.
 He also studeied the Upnishads, languages and modern sciences.
 In 1878 he travelled to England in the hope of becoming a barrister.
-However in 1880 he left University College London and returned to India because his father had arranged his marriage to Mrilanili Devi.
-Thus Tagore returned home to get married and look after his family estates.
-This enabled a productive period of writing poetry, plays and short stories.
+However in 1880 he left University College of writing poetry, plays and short stories.
 In 1901 Tagore moved to Shantiniketan (West Bengal) where he found an ashram, dedicated to returning educational traditions of ancient India.
 Later this school was to be expanded and given thename of Shriniketan Abode of Peace.
 This project was dear to Tagore's heart throught his life.